 My dating and love history are full of successes, failures, naive choices, and even the occasional lesson that whipped me into shape.
 Living and teaching in South Korea, I fell for a great South Korean man, which eventually led to the heartbreaking reality of discovering we had grown apart after being together for eight years.
 Starting over is hard!
 Arrgh!
 As everyone can see, this is a massive influence on Pursuing Compatibility's inspiring message to strengthen dating and relationships.

-Directly after facing difficult heartbreak, multiple devastating economic setbacks, finding secure employment, and health issues, I decided to make a fiercely creative company to prove to the public that I have a lot to offer society and will not be dismissed.
+Directly after facing difficult heartbreak, multiple devastating economic setbacks, finding secure employment, health issues and even facing invisible discrimination, I decided to make a fiercely creative company to prove to the public that I have a lot to offer society and will not be dismissed.
 Taking everything I have learned to direct humanity to a whole new level of knowledge and perspectives.

 In summary, Pursuing Compatibility is a social enterprise and a uniquely innovative company primarily focused on assessing society's issues and thinking of innovative, creative solutions to make it better.
 We are currently helping the loneliness statistics, reducing the divorce rate, easing heartbreak, and evaluating other society's issues.
 Ultimately, this will also help make America better than #19 on the World Happiness Index with a creative twist!

 Whether we want to admit it or not, all of us are in this life together, and we need to start doing better.
 Why stay stuck when we can realize our full potential?
 I'm not giving up on our happiness.
 How about YOU?"